A second pair of eyes on your UniFi network.

 Standard.
 Advanced.
 Enterprise.

 Each tier adds two hours and another layer of the UniFi stack.
-The hourly rate stays at $150 — the tiers describe the environment we’re reviewing, not the engineers we’re sending.
+The hourly rate never changes — the tiers describe the environment we’re reviewing, not the engineers we’re sending.
+Rates are on the pricing page.

 Standard